 \begin{ex}[Slutsky Restriction] For simplicity, let us consider the setup of Example \ref{Ex: Slutsky}, and note that $\Lambda$ being a convex cone is well known in linear algebra (see also \citet[p.195]{AguiarSerrano2017Slutsky}).
 The projection $\Pi_\Lambda\theta$ of $\theta\in\mathbf H$ onto $\Lambda$ admits a closed form expression.
 Specifically, for $\theta_{\sigma}\equiv (\theta+\theta^\transpose)/2$ the symmetric part of $\theta$, let $\theta_\sigma(t)= \mathbb U(t)\mathbb S(t)\mathbb U(t)^\transpose$ where $\mathbb S(t)\equiv\mathrm{diag}(\lambda_1(t),\ldots,\lambda_{d_q}(t))$ and $\mathbb U$ satisfies $\mathbb U(t)\mathbb U(t)^\transpose =I_{d_q}$ for all $t\equiv(p,y)$.
 Here, $\mathrm{diag}(a_1,\ldots,a_{d_q})\in\mathbf M^{d_q\times d_q}$ is the diagonal matrix whose diagonal entries are $a_1,\ldots, a_{d_q}$.
 In turn, letting $\mathbb S_-(t)\equiv\mathrm{diag}(\lambda_{1,-}(t),\ldots,\lambda_{d_q,-}(t))$ with $\lambda_{j,-}\equiv\min\{\lambda_j,0\}$ for all $j=1,\ldots,d_q$, we have: for all $t\equiv(p,y)$,

-The usefulness of Slutsky restriction in improving estimation has been illustrated by \citet{BlundellHorowitzParey2012Measuring,BlundellHorowitzParey2017Slutsky} and \citet{HorowitzLee2017Shape}. \citet{Hoderlein2011Rational} and \citet{DetteHoderleinNeumeyer2016Slutsky} develop tests for fixed $(p,y)$.
-Since theory predicts the restriction for all $(p,y)$, one may employ these pointwise tests by discretizing the data.
+\citet{Hoderlein2011Rational} and \citet{DetteHoderleinNeumeyer2016Slutsky} developed tests for fixed $(p,y)$.
+As theory predicts the restriction for all $(p,y)$, one may employ these tests by discretizing the data.
 However, discretization entails an extra tuning parameter whose choice may be a delicate matter.
 Moreover, \citet{DetteHoderleinNeumeyer2016Slutsky}'s test, as the authors noted, is in general conservative, while validity of \citet{Hoderlein2011Rational}'s test has not been formally proven---see \citet{ChenFang2016Rank} for the challenges involved in a related but different problem. \end{ex}

 \begin{ex}[Supermodularity] Let $d\ge 2$ and $\Lambda\subset\mathbf H$ be the set of supermodular functions, i.e., $f\in\Lambda$ if and only if, for any $y,z\in[0,1]^d$,